dactrtr/dactrtr.github.io/_portfolio/Mckinsey.md

 ---

-### Cross-country Design Systems

-The scope extended beyond a single team.
-I supported design and development teams across multiple countries in adopting design systems and modern workflows.
-Each team had different tools, different levels of familiarity, and different ways of working together.
+### Chile, Argentina, Brazil

+The work wasn't contained to one location.
+We were based in Chile but traveled to Argentina regularly to run workshops with the teams there.
+In parallel, we coordinated with a Lead UI and UX Director from McKinsey's Brazil team, who came to Chile for workshops on their end.
+Three countries, four companies, one shared approach being adapted to each context.

+Each client team had a different starting point: different tools, different levels of design maturity, different relationships between design and development.
+The framework stayed consistent but how you introduced it depended entirely on who was in the room.

 <figure class="figimg">
   <div style="width:100%;height:260px;background:#EBEBEA;border-radius:4px;"></div>